geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 The width gets smaller when you zoom in.
 Which is also odd.

 ##### **Nimlgen** [[00:24:12](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1452)]
 I mean, I added this in my patch set so you can just try to merge the kernels.
-But if the width is really small, you just...
+But if the width is really small, you just..
 Yeah.

 ##### **Sieds Lykles** [[00:24:24](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1464)]
 Cap it.